BECAE-test/CNR-CIMAF/Gorgona/readme.txt

 4bis.2 A window will appear asking whether you want to run only the Unbiased Search or both the Biased and Unbiased Search.
 When you choose an option the analysis will be run.

-#### Step 5: Run GORGONApost for Post-Processing
+#### Step 5: Run graficoGORG for Post-Processing

 NOTE: Step 5 and 6 make sense only if also Biased Search is performed

-5.1 Run the GORGONApost tool by executing:
+5.1 Run the graficoGORG tool by executing:
-	python3 GORGONApost.py
+	python3 graficoGORG.py

 5.2 A window will open, asking for the following inputs: